yahyatinani/yahyatinani/README.md

 ![Profile view](https://komarev.com/ghpvc/?username=whyrising)

 Hi!
-My name is Yahya.
-I'm on a mission to elevate my craft as a software engineer.
+I'm Yahya, a passionate software engineer with a knack for building quality stuff that solves a problem and a penchant for elevating my craft.

 - 💬 Talk to me about Software, Android, Kotlin, Open source